8 Money Draining Mistakes

 Since the advent of the commercial internet, Stephen Woessner has collected tens of thousands of data points that have given him the ability to identify what he calls the 8 Money Draining Mistakes.
 These are the things that literally cause a website to leak serious money…every day.
 Stephen teaches companies and organizations how to fix them…and how to fix them immediately.

-Stephen is host of the Onward Nation podcast, CEO of Predictive ROI, and a digital marketing authority, speaker, educator, and bestselling author of two books, The Small Business Owner’s Handbook to Search Engine Optimization and Increase Online Sales through Viral Social Networking.
+Stephen Woessner is also the host of the Onward Nation podcast, CEO of Predictive ROI, and a digital marketing authority, speaker, educator, and bestselling author of two books, The Small Business Owner’s Handbook to Search Engine Optimization and Increase Online Sales through Viral Social Networking.

 Clients include Cisco, Advisors Excel, Agency Management Institute, the University of Wisconsin-Madison, and others.
 Linda Fassig-Knauer, US Channels, Cisco Systems, said “Stephen really engaged the audience at our SMB Advisory Council.
 His presentation hit the mark.”

 His digital marketing insights have been featured in Inc. Magazine, Forbes, Entrepreneur, and The Washington Post.

 Stephen Woessner’s practical and tactical training sessions and keynote presentations teach the valuable principle of predicting and then measuring financial return on investment (ROI) before any action is taken.
 He has also developed a mathematical, patent-pending process that can be used to predict the increase in online sales a business can achieve based on his methods.

 - The first of your “8 Money Draining Mistakes” is; no base lines or “SMART” (Specific, Measurable, Attainable, Relevant, Time sensitive) goals, what does that mean?

 - You mention lack of distinction.
 Could you elaborate?